noahbclarkson/Auto-Tune/README.md

   - Incredibly fast data-collection and creation [50000 data insertions and retrevals a second when in memory, 5000 data insertions and retrievals a second when in storage (in our tests)]
   - Data corruption protection
   - And more!
-  - Coming soon (Dynamic Intrest rates, Credit scoring, Lots more GUI-shop configuration, even faster data-retrieval, updated web-server, and more (We're open to suggestions))
+  - Coming soon (Dynamic Interest rates, Credit scoring, Lots more GUI-shop configuration, even faster data-retrieval, updated web-server, and more (We're open to suggestions))

 ## Usage